guanquann/Stocksera/README.md

 - Google trend of a stock and compare it with it's closing price.
   ![Google Trend](./static/images/github/ticker_main4.png)

+- Optional Adanos Market Sentiment iframe for cross-source Reddit, X, News and Polymarket sentiment on a ticker.

 - Recommendations of a stock.
   ![Recommendations](./static/images/github/ticker_main5.png)